gSchool/movie-crud/README.md

 ## INDEX PAGE

 - Your index page should list all your movies.
+The titles of the movies should link to that movies show page.
 There should be a button that links to each movie's edit page and a button to delete each movie.

 ![Index](/mockups/index.png)